 Whenever your application is stopped, you are presented with the infamous green monsters.
 To present your app users with a more professional looking page when the application is down, Mendix enables the creation of custom error pages on Mendix Cloud.

 offline.html page, a

 The different files serve different purposes:

-offline.htmlpage will be used when your application has been stopped manually
+offline.html: will be served when your application has been stopped manually

-403.htmlwill be served when access to a resource is denied, because of the used IP filter or client certificate restriction
+403.html: will be served when access to a resource is denied, because an IP filter has been implemented or because of client certificate restrictions.

 If you do not create these files, the default “green monsters” will be used instead for each scenario.

 This how-to will teach you how to do the following: